I Ching Oracle Result: Transformation from Hexagram 35 with Changing Lines 1, 3, 5, 6 to Hexagram 49

 (Jìn qí jiǎo, wéi yòng fá yì, lì jí, wú jiù, zhēn lìn.)

 "Advancing with force at the edge.
 Used to correct a contained domain.
-There is strain but no fault.
-Persistence leads to limitation."
+Risk present, yet favorable outcome.
+No error.
+Correct alignment leads to a constrained outcome."

 Advancement reaches its outer boundary and becomes forceful.
 This is suitable only for resolving contained issues.